Got a few questions about how investing works on StartEngine? We’ve got you covered.

 What happens if you invested in a C-corporation?

 Generally speaking, U.S. investors investing in C-corporations on StartEngine will only need to report income when they realize a gain or loss for tax purposes.
 In these instances, no K-1 is owed to you.
-You would however need a K-1 if you are obtaining liquidity such as through selling a position or earning interest.
-In these cases, the company you invested in will provide you with the required documents.
+You would however need a K-1 if you invest in an LLC on StartEngine.
+In that case, the company you invested in will provide you with the required documents.
 StartEngine will not be sending any of these tax forms to you.

 What if the company you invested in goes bankrupt?